 When spending on a credit card, it’s important to make at least the minimum repayment on time every month.
 If you don’t:

 - any promotional offers you have could stop

 - you could be charged by your lender

 - your credit history may be damaged

 Ideally, it’s best to make more than the minimum repayment each month.
 That way, you reduce the amount you pay in interest.

 What other types of credit cards offer interest-free periods?

-All credit cards come with a standard interest-free period, but some come with a promotional interest-free period.
+Most credit cards have a standard interest-free period, but some also come with a promotional interest-free period.
 It’s important you understand the differences between them.

 Promotional interest-free period on purchases

 This is typically offered to new customers as an incentive.
-There’s quite a lot of competition between credit card providers to offer the best interest-free periods, so you can expect to find some cards offering 0% for upwards of 12 months, with some as high as 24 or 25 months.
-The one you qualify for will come down to your credit history and income.
+There’s often a lot of competition between credit card providers to offer the best interest-free periods, so you can expect to find some cards offering 0% interest for upwards of 12 months, with some as high as 23 months.

 With a promotional interest-free period, you won’t have to pay interest on any purchases you make within the time specified.
 You’ll still have to make at least the minimum repayment each month, but you won’t need to worry about accumulating interest until the promotional period ends.